waynefong0401/duke/docs/README.md

 ## 3.7.
 Save and load records

 When you enter the Duke, it will automatically load the records in the `data/duke.txt`.
-Also, when you make any change to the record list(add, done
+Also, when you make any change to the record list, the local file will be updated.